jt-l/horologa/README.md

 2. There must exist some p_i such that frame length % p_i == 0
 3. 2*frame length - gcd(p_i, frame length) > D_i for i = 1 ... n

-If the program cannot find a valid frame length this means that the given tasks cannot satify all three constraints at once.
+If the program cannot find a valid frame length this means that the given tasks cannot satisfy all three constraints at once.
 In this case you can attempt to generate new tasks by paritioning a task with large execution time into smaller sub tasks.